CloudSecurityOperators/SOC-OpenSource/README.md

 # 🤝Contributing
 We welcome your contributions.
 Please feel free to fork the code, play with it, make some patches and send us pull requests.

+# 🔼Enhancements:
+As per the architecture document, we will be introducing additional components into this architecture.
+So watch out this space.

 # 🙏Support
  - Please [open an issue on GitHub](https://github.com/archanchoudhury/SOC-OpenSource/issues/new) if you'd like to report a bug or request a feature.